CCPM-IO/.github/CODE_OF_CONDUCT.md

   - Repeated harassment of others
     In general, if someone asks you to stop, then stop.

-- **When we disagree, try to understand why.** Disagreements, both social and technical, happen all the time and CCPM TIS is no exception
+- **When we disagree, try to understand why.** Disagreements, both social and technical, happen all the time and CCPM I/O is no exception
   It is important that we resolve disagreements and differing views constructively.
   Remember that we’re different.
-  The strength of CCPM TIS comes from its varied community, people from a wide range of backgrounds.
+  The strength of CCPM I/O comes from its varied community, people from a wide range of backgrounds.
   Different people have different perspectives on issues.
   Being unable to understand why someone holds a viewpoint doesn’t mean that they’re wrong.
   Don’t forget that it is human to err and blaming each other doesn’t get us anywhere.